Skip to content

 The Nine Solfeggio Frequencies

 These frequencies were popularized by Dr. Joseph Puleo in the 1970s, who claimed to have derived them from the Book of Numbers using numerology.
 Since then they've become central to a large sound-healing subculture.
-It's important to be honest about the evidence: most specific claims (528 Hz repairing DNA, 741 Hz dissolving toxins) have been debunked by sources like Science Feedback and mainstream peer review.
+The evidence deserves a clear look, and it is not kind to the specific claims: 528 Hz repairing DNA and 741 Hz dissolving toxins have no credible support in the scientific literature.

 What the Research Actually Shows